-The Texas Department of Transportation awarded the DFW Connector contract to NorthGate Constructors, a Kiewit-led joint venture.
-The $1.02 billion project scope includes the development, design and construction of the 8.4-mile initial phase of the ultimate 14.4-mile project.
-The project will reduce congestion at the confluence of two of the area's most heavily traveled highways, and ease access into DFW International Airport.
-Crews rebuilt portions of four highways, two interchanges, and five bridges, ultimately doubling the capacity of the existing highway corridor.
+The Texas Department of Transportation awarded the DFW Connector contract to a Kiewit-led joint venture.
+The $1.02 billion project scope included the development, design and construction of the 8.4-mile initial phase of the ultimate 14.4-mile project.
+The project reduces congestion at the confluence of two of the area's most heavily traveled highways and ease access into DFW International Airport.
+Crews rebuilt portions of four highways, two interchanges and five bridges, ultimately doubling the capacity of the existing highway corridor.

 Kiewit partnered with Parsons to design and build the extension of A-25, Québec's first public-private partnership (PPP) project in the transportation market.
 The extension was built to improve public transportation between Montreal and the North Shore as well as provide an alternate route for freight transportation.

 In less than 18 months, a Kiewit-led joint venture completed Phase I of the Greater Toronto Area's first bus rapid transit system.
 The team developed innovative design solutions to meet the project's technological challenges including real-time electronic bus arrival displays and a computer-aided dispatch transit control center with GPS.

 The $1.28 billion T-REX Project is the largest transportation contract in Colorado history.
 Designed and built by a Kiewit-led joint venture, the project included improvements to Interstate 25 and Interstate 225 and construction of transit lines.
 Additional work involved reconstruction of interchanges and bridges, a new drainage system and improved pedestrian and bicycle access.